sreiter/ProMesh/readme_compilation.txt

 (`doxygen` is required in your commandline environment for this to work)

-ProMesh has to be linked again with the new documentation.
-To force linking, please remove the old executable before calling `make` (or corresponding build tools).
+This will update the scripting documentation in ProMesh's *docs* folder.
+ProMesh has to be linked again to reflect the changes (e.g., by calling `make` again).

 DEPLOY PROMESH ON OSX